Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter Four – Common Spring Materials

-The main objective of spring design is to determine the right combination of spring geometry and material to achieve safe working stress at a practical cost.
-The desired properties to achieve this are high strength, high elastic limit, fatigue resistance, and hardness, with added properties such as corrosion resistance and machinability.
-Regarding the mechanical properties, the role of heat treatment is important in altering the stress-strain characteristics of the metal.
-All of these must be considered in selecting the right material.
+The main objective of spring design is to identify the optimal combination of spring geometry and material to achieve safe working stress at a practical cost.
+Key properties to aim for include high strength, high elastic limit, fatigue resistance, and hardness, along with additional properties like corrosion resistance and machinability.
+Heat treatment plays a crucial role in modifying the stress-strain characteristics of the metal, which must be considered when selecting the appropriate material.
 Common spring materials are summarized below.

 Carbon Steel Springs

-Iron in itself is a soft metal.
-Alloying it with carbon increases its strength and hardness.
-Its carbon content can range from 0.05 to 0.30% for mild steels and 0.30 to 1.70% for high carbon steels that can still respond to heat treatment.
-Enumerated below are some of the steels used as spring materials.
+Iron on its own is a relatively soft metal.
+However, alloying it with carbon enhances its strength and hardness.
+The carbon content in iron can range from 0.05% to 0.30% for mild steels, and from 0.30% to 1.70% for high carbon steels, which can still be effectively heat-treated.
+The following are some of the steels commonly used as spring materials:

 Music Wire (ASTM A228): Music wire is used to make carbon steel springs that have high tensile strength, a high elastic limit, and high fatigue resistance.
 Its superior mechanical properties come from being cold worked and drawn through a series of dies.
 Music wire’s surface is coated with a tin solution during cold working to produce an excellent surface finish for secondary processes such as electroplating.
 Music wire is used to make small springs subjected to high loads and cyclic conditions, with high temperature music wire used in foundries, heat treating, and refractories where there are extremely hot internal temperatures.